stuible/portfolio/content/posts/nightout.md

       For the remainder of the project, we refined our initial wireframes and style guide, which I then used to assemble a working, high-quality prototype of the app using ProtoPie.
-    title: Workflow
-    image: /uploads/workflow-2x.png
-  - text: >-
-      We also created a short promo-video to explain the premise of the app to our professor and fellow classmates, which was written and narrated by Matt and edited by myself.
     title: Wireframes
     image: /uploads/wireframes.png
 ---